Healthy Party Snacks to Bring to Your Next Get-Together

 Brussels Sprouts with Grape-Honey Glaze

-These Brussels sprouts have a wonderful sweet glaze on them from Welch's 100% Grape Juice, which is made with Concord grapes and helps to keep your heart healthy by promoting good circulation.
-Plus, each serving of this healthy appetizer provides 24 percent of your daily value for fiber (which helps maintain good cholesterol levels) and 17 percent of your daily value for potassium (a mineral that may help lower blood pressure).
+These Brussels sprouts have a wonderful sweet glaze on them from Welch's 100% Grape Juice.
+Plus, each serving of this healthy party food provides 24 percent of your daily value for fiber (which helps maintain good cholesterol levels) and 17 percent of your daily value for potassium (a mineral that may help lower blood pressure).

 Get the recipe: Brussels Sprouts with Grape-Honey Glaze